 To make it easier to visualise the relationships between the various concepts discussed so far, I will now put some of them together into three diagrams.
 The reader may keep in mind that reality is always much more complex than the models that can be made of it, and these diagrams are intended only to depict in graphic form how the different parts of the personality conceptually relate to each other.
 They are not intended to depict reality in any other way.

 Figure 1-2-4b.
 A simplified overview of the structure of the personality

-Figure 1-2-4d indicates the most prominent elements of human nature together in a simple, two-dimensional diagram.
+Figure 1-2-4b indicates the most prominent elements of human nature together in a simple, two-dimensional diagram.
 The ego and the outer nature are on the right.
-It may be noted that in the outer nature, the distinction between mental, vital, and physical is not as clear as it is in the inner being, the borders have here been indicated in grey.
-The only thing that stands out in the outer nature, they are always mixed up together.
-An important issue that is visible, even in this highly simplified diagram, is that the inner nature, which in mainstream psychology would be counted under the self, is in Indian systems like Vedānta and Sāṁkhya unambiguously part of prakṛti, the non-self.
+To indicate that in the outer nature the distinction between mental, vital, and physical is not as clear as it is in the inner being, the borders have here been indicated in grey.
+The only thing that stands out in the outer nature tends to be the ego.
+Another important issue that has been made visible even in this highly simplified diagram is that the inner nature, which in mainstream psychology would be counted under the self, in Indian systems like Vedānta and Sāṁkhya is unambiguously part of prakṛti, the non-self.
 For a more detailed discussion of what is considered outer and inner in different contexts, please see the chapter on the borders of the Self in the Appendix.

 Figure 1-2-4c.
-A slightly more detailed depiction of the same
+A more detailed depiction of the same